 The fluid buildup (ascites) in the abdomen creates immense pressure.

-- Respiratory Compromise: Chickens lack a diaphragm; they rely on expanding their body cavity to breathe.
+Respiratory Compromise: Chickens rely on expanding their body cavity to breathe.
 Fluid prevents air sacs from inflating, leading to suffocation.

 Adhesions and Chronic Pain